TeamRoyalRobo/Smart-Astronaut-Assistant/README.md

-# Smart-Astronaut-Assistant
+# Smart-Astronaut-Assistant (demo-project)
->*NASA Space Apps Challenge*
+>*NASA Space Apps Challenge - 2016*

 ## Introduction
- This robot can be used as an astronaut assistant.
-It can explore around the astronaut to help him know about surrounding by sending images, videos and other information.
-It can sense obstacles, take pictures or videos,  and send this data &amp; info to the astronaut.
-It can be controlled with wifi or bluetooth.
+This is a robotics project made for NASA Space Apps Challenge - 2016.
+This is just a simple demo of the actual concept with few features showcased.
+### Main Concept:
+This robot is planned to assist astronaut on Journey to Mars.
+It can be contolled by the astronaut to do specific task....

 ## Project Structure
 ### Hardware&nbsp;